namankamble/namankamble/README.md

 <h3 align="center">Data Analyst - Machine Learning Engineer - Data Scientist</h3>

 ## About Me
-<p align="center">Data Analyst with over 2 years of experience, including 1 years in full-time role as a Data Analyst and 1 year as a Data Science intern.
+Data Analyst with over 2 years of experience, including 1 years in full-time role as a Data Analyst and 1 year as a Data Science intern.
 Skilled in optimizing data processes and implementing advanced models in Machine Learning and Deep Learning.
 Proven track record of driving data-driven decision-making to enhance business outcomes.
-Committed to delivering innovative solutions and strategic insights to address complex analytical challenges.</p>
+Committed to delivering innovative solutions and strategic insights to address complex analytical challenges.

 ---